 The Japanese bargained with the weakened French and won permission from them to move into northern Vietnam, which they did on September 22.
 From here they began bombing southwest China, adding to their blockade against Chiang Kai-shek's forces.
 Hirohito was bothered by what he saw as his nation acting dishonorably, "like a thief after a fire," taking advantage of France after its defeat.
 But he went along with it, not wishing to be out-of-step with what was seen as necessary for Japan's war effort.

 The United States responded to Japan's move into Vietnam and Indochina by abrogating America's commercial treaty with Japan.
 President Franklin Roosevelt's administration embargoed scrap iron and steel that US companies had been selling to Japan -- nearly seventy percent of Japan's supply of these materials.
 Roosevelt encouraged the Dutch in Indonesia to stop selling oil to Japan.
-To avoid pushing the Japanese into war with the US, It continued to allow Americans to sell oil to Japan.
-It keep oil as a bargaining lever against the Japanese.
+To avoid pushing the Japanese into war with the US, it continued to allow Americans to sell oil to Japan.
+It kept oil as a bargaining lever against the Japanese.

 Japan had been reluctant to tie itself to European conflicts but now saw advantage in it.
 The Japanese responded to Germany's call for a pact.
 And on September 27, Japan signed a treaty with Germany and Italy – the Tripartite Pact.
 Japan, Germany and Italy promised to join either of the other two should one of them go to war against any power not presently at war – a pact aimed against the United States.
 Joining the pact in late November was Hungary, Romania and Slovakia.
 Bulgaria was to join on March 1, 1941.